Do you need to find a gift for a friend, partner, sibling or parent who loves tennis? Are you struggling with what to get them?

 You can then link the device to the Pocket Radar Free Companion, which is audible speed announcements and lets you analyse that footage which is ideal for coaches looking to improve their player's technique

-You can see how the Pocket Radar works and how a coach can use this below:
+You can see how the Pocket Radar (Amazon) works and how a coach can use this below:

 Gifts for Big Tennis Nerds